pauldmccarthy/pauldmccarthy.github.io/_posts/2016-07-18-lewis-and-harris.md

 telling everyone (not just climbers) that they must visit Lewis and Harris - it's such an amazing part of the world; you'll feel like you're thousands of miles away from your everyday life.
 It's a beautiful place.

-(<a href="https://goo.gl/photos/CVyo9L8zoCJj88NG6">Link to photos</a>; thanks
-Kyle for pics 5 and 7.
-Google has seemingly made it impossible to change the sharing settings of a google photos album so that it will work with the picasaweb API.
-In other words, I need to update the code that runs this website).